A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{3.3.1.1) RULE-BASED FUSION METHODS}

 A number of essential requirements for combining multimodal data are included in rule-based fusion techniques.
-These methods include linear weighted fusion (sum and product), MAX, MIN, AND, OR, majority voting and custom-defined rules.
+These methods include linear weighted fusion (sum and product), MIN, MAX, OR, AND, majority voting and custom-defined rules.
 These concepts were conceptually presented by Kittler et al. \cite{Kittler1998}.
-The linear weighted fusion approach is one of the most basic and widely used strategies.
+The linear weighted fusion method is considered one of the most fundamental and extensively employed techniques.
 It uses sum or product operators to fuse the information received from distinct modalities or decisions derived from a classifier.
 To combine the data, normalised weights should be allocated to individual modalities.
-Weight normalisation approaches published in the literature include min–max, decimal scaling, z score, tanh estimators and sigmoid function.
-Each of these methods has advantages and disadvantages.
-When the matching scores for the different modalities are easily acquired, the min–max, decimal scaling and z scoring techniques are preferred.
-However, these strategies are sensitive to outliers.
-Although the tanh normalisation strategy is robust and efficient, it does need parameter estimation via training.
-Linear weighted fusion approach is computationally less costly than other methods.
-However, the weights must be properly normalised for efficient execution.
-Majority voting fusion is employed based on the decision reached by a majority of the classifiers.
-Custom-defined rules are application-specific in the sense that they are generated based on information gathered from multiple modalities and the intended ultimate consequence to obtain optimum judgements similar to the work in A. Kumar et al. \cite{Kumar2020}.
+Weight normalisation approaches published in the literature include sigmoid function, tanh estimators, z score, min-max, and decimal scaling.
+Each of these techniques has advantages and disadvantages.
+When the matching scores for the different modalities are easily acquired, the z-scoring, decimal scaling, and min-max methods are favoured.
+However, these methods are susceptible to outliers.
+Although the \textit{tanh} normalization approach is reliable and effective, it does need parameter estimation via training.
+Linear weighted fusion technique is less expensive computationally than other techniques.
+However, for effective execution, the weights should be appropriately normalized.
+Majority voting fusion is employed depending on the decision reached by most of the classifiers.
+Custom-defined rules are explicitly established for an application.
+They are developed based on data collected from several modalities and the intended ultimate consequence to obtain optimum judgements similar to the work in Kumar et al. \cite{Kumar2020}.